-This might be counterintuitive at first, but you actually need to give a kid this age a good, sharp knife.
+This might be counterintuitive at first, but you actually need to give a kid this age a high-quality, sharp knife.

 Think back to times when you’ve gotten cut while doing kitchen prep.
 There’s a good chance it’s because a knife slipped, right?

 Dull knives, not sharp ones, are more likely to slip.
 So this is not the time to grab a cheap set of knives from Walmart.
 Invest in a high quality but small paring knife that little hands can use.
 It will come in handy for you and your little chef both!

 SAFETY NOTE: Before you set your child to dicing, think about the firmness of the veggies.
 For example, bell peppers are pretty easy to cut up; carrots are not.
 Choose appropriate produce for your child’s strength, and do some prep before giving it to your child.
 For example, a whole potato may be too much for a child to dice up (plus the fact that it’s round makes it more likely to slip), but if you cut that potato into sticks your child could then easily cut those sticks into a dice.

 My daughter can help empty the dishwasher as well.
 Granted, it’s not her favorite job (is dealing with dishes anyone’s favorite job?), but it is a good task for her.
 She also helps with setting the table.

 Soon, she will be ready to help at the stove top.
 In fact, maybe she is ready and I’m the one who isn’t!
 I haven’t let her yet because we have a gas range and five year old + open flame makes me nervous, but I think if I was right with her she could handle it.
 And I know children not much older than her who are able to cook scrambled eggs with some supervision.